snakk-community/snakk/README.md

 Planned features:

 - REST API
-- Plugin architecture that allows devs to add features or modify existing features.
+- Plugin architecture that allows devs to add or modify features
 - Views for razor pages in database
 - Web editor for views that uses a razor engine to allow for IntelliSense of Model properties, with error detection
 - Support for both AJAX and full loading of pages